JuanPabloDiaz/freeForGeeks/README.md

 #### **Development Tools**

-<h3>Web Development Tools</h3>
+<h6>Web Development Tools</h6>

 - [Doczilla](https://www.doczilla.app/) is a SaaS API empowering the generation of screenshots or PDFs directly from HTML/CSS/JS code.
 The free plan allows 250 documents month.
 - [Doppio](https://doppio.sh/) is a fully managed API to generate and privately store documents and screenshots using top rendering technology.
 The free plan allows 400 PDFs and Screenshots per month.
 - [Geekflare API](https://geekflare.com/api) lets you take screenshots, audit websites, TLS scan, DNS lookup, test TTFB, and more.
 The free plan offers 3,000 API requests.
 - [Glitterly](https://glitterly.app/) is a tool to generate dynamic images from base templates.
 Restful API and nocode integrations.
 The free tier comes with 50 images/month and five templates.

-<h3>API Development Tools</h3>
+<h6>API Development Tools</h6>

+- [Hoppscotch](https://hoppscotch.io/) is a lightweight, fast, and customizable app for testing and designing APIs.
+A free, fast, and beautiful `API request builder`. ⭐ [61k stars](https://github.com/hoppscotch/hoppscotch)
+- [HTTPie](https://httpie.io/) is a free command-line HTTP client for the API era.
+It's a user-friendly cURL alternative.
+HTTPie is making APIs simple and intuitive for those building the tools of our time. ⭐ [32.5k stars](https://github.com/httpie/cli)
+- [Insomnia](https://insomnia.rest) is a free API client that allows you to design, debug, test, and mock APIs locally, on Git, or cloud. ⭐ [33.5k stars](https://github.com/Kong/insomnia)
+- [tRPC](https://trpc.io/) Move Fast and Break Nothing.
+End-to-end typesafe APIs made easy. ⭐ [32.3k stars](https://github.com/trpc/trpc)
+- [Bruno](https://brunoapi.com/) is a Fast and Git-Friendly Open-source API client, aimed at revolutionizing the status quo represented by Postman, Insomnia and similar tools out there.⭐ [21k stars](https://github.com/usebruno/bruno)
+- [PipeDream](https://pipedream.com/requestbin) allow you to `create a free endpoint` to which you can send HTTP requests.
+Any HTTP requests sent to that endpoint will be recorded with the associated payload and headers so you can observe recommendations from webhooks and other services. ⭐ [8.5k stars](https://github.com/PipedreamHQ/pipedream)
 - [Wrap Api](https://wrapapi.com/) `turns any website into a parameterized API`.
 30k API calls per month.
 - [Postman](https://postman.com) is a simplify workflows and create better APIs – faster – with Postman, a collaboration platform for API development.
 Use the Postman App for free forever.
-Postman cloud features are also free forever with certain limits.
+Postman cloud features are also free forever with certain limits. ⭐ [6k stars](https://github.com/postmanlabs/postman-app-support)
-- [PipeDream](https://pipedream.com/requestbin) allow you to `create a free endpoint` to which you can send HTTP requests.
-Any HTTP requests sent to that endpoint will be recorded with the associated payload and headers so you can observe recommendations from webhooks and other services.
-- [Hoppscotch](https://hoppscotch.io/) is a lightweight, fast, and customizable app for testing and designing APIs.
-A free, fast, and beautiful `API request builder`. ⭐ [60k stars](https://github.com/hoppscotch/hoppscotch)
-- [tRPC](https://trpc.io/) Move Fast and Break Nothing.
-End-to-end typesafe APIs made easy. ⭐ [32.3k stars](https://github.com/trpc/trpc)

-<h3>Database</h3>

-- [Pantry](https://getpantry.cloud/) is a free API for hosting small pieces of data.
-It let you setup a small database in seconds.
-100 mb of JSON storage.
-It's like TinyDB but in the cloud.

-<h3>Development Tools</h3>
+- [Thunder Client](https://thunderclient.com/) is a free API client for `VS Code`.
+It's a lightweight, fast, and easy-to-use REST client. ⭐ [3.6k stars](https://github.com/thunderclient/thunder-client-support)
+- [Yaak](https://yaak.app/) is a cross-platform desktop app for interacting with REST, GraphQL, and gRPC.
+It's a Postman alternative to try your APIs.
 - [Colab](https://colab.research.google.com) is a free Jupyter notebook (Python) environment that requires no setup and runs entirely in the cloud.
 It includes free GPU and TPU.
 - [CurlHub](https://curlhub.io) is a `proxy service` for inspecting and debugging API calls.
-The free plan includes 10,000 requests per month.
+The free plan includes 10,000 requests per month. ⭐ [GitHub](https://github.com/curlhub/curlhub)

-<h3>Documentation Tools</h3>
+- [Firecamp](https://firecamp.io/) is a free API tool for `API testing, debugging, monitoring, and automation`. ⭐ [1.7k stars](https://github.com/firecamp-dev/firecamp)
+- [Nightingale](https://nightingale.rest/) A modern, resource-friendly REST client for Windows 10. ⭐ [723 stars](https://github.com/jenius-apps/nightingale-rest-api-client)
+- [RecipeUI](https://recipeui.com/) is the open source Postman alternative with type safety built in. ⭐ [1.7k stars](https://github.com/RecipeUI/RecipeUI)
+- [Apidog](https://apidog.com/) is a complete set of tools that connects the entire API lifecycle, helping R&D teams implement best practices for API Design-first development.

+<h6>Documentation Tools</h6>

 - [API Toolkit](https://apitoolkit.io) - All the tools you need to fully understand what's going on in your APIs and Backends.
 With automatic API contract validation and monitoring.
 The free plan covers servers with up to 20,000 requests per month.

-#### **Webhooks**
+<h6>Webhooks</h6>

 - [Hook0](https://www.hook0.com/) is an open-source Webhooks-as-a-service (WaaS) that makes it easy for online products to provide webhooks.
 Dispatch up to 3,000 events/month with seven days of history retention for free.
 - [Svix](https://www.svix.com/) is a `webhooks as a Service`.
 Build a secure, reliable, and scalable webhook sending platform using the Svix webhook service.
 Send up to 50,000 messages/month for free.